Description

 @Routing

-to set custom routing, define the number of shards and enable index creation.ReactiveElasticsearchOperations
+to set custom routing, define the number of shards and enable index creation. - Save some documents.

-to query data.withRouting
+to query data. - Use

 method ofReactiveElasticsearchOperations

-to specify routing.searchForPage
+to specify routing. - Use

 orcount

-method to query data (search query can be anything).While examine the result you will notice that custom routing is not taken into consideration.
-Also when you debug you will notice that
+While examine the result you will notice that custom routing is not taken into consideration.
+Also when you debug you will notice that SearchRequest

-which is created does not have any routing information associated with it itsrouting
+which is created does not have any routing information associated with it its routing

 variable is null.
-IF you set the routing variable to value you want everything to start working correctly.NOTE: The workaround of this issue is to create a replica of
+IF you set the routing variable to value you want everything to start working correctly.

-and modify the methods to add setrouting
+and modify the methods to add set routing

-and everything will work fine(this is a long route because many classes used byReactiveElasticsearchTemplate
+and everything will work fine(this is a long route because many classes used by ReactiveElasticsearchTemplate

 directly or indirectly are not public so you have to create a replica of every class).
-I have also tried subclassingReactiveElasticsearchTemplate
+I have also tried subclassing ReactiveElasticsearchTemplate

-and overriding the required methods and providing my custom subclass while configuring things by extending classAbstractReactiveElasticsearchConfiguration
+and overriding the required methods and providing my custom subclass while configuring things by extending class AbstractReactiveElasticsearchConfiguration

-but somehow it always ends up calling the parent methods (maybe I am doing something wrong or missing a core concept).Specific steps to reproduce(as per checked-in code)
+but somehow it always ends up calling the parent methods (maybe I am doing something wrong or missing a core concept).

 ReactiveElasticRestClientConfiguration

-.
-The documents are as follows.GET test/_search?routing=rout2 { "track_total_hits": true, "explain": true, "query": { "bool": { "filter": [ { "term": { "searchStr": "search2" } } ] } } }
+GET test/_search?routing=rout2 { "track_total_hits": true, "explain": true, "query": { "bool": { "filter": [ { "term": { "searchStr": "search2" } } ] } } }

 GET test/_search?routing=rout1 { "track_total_hits": true, "explain": true, "query": { "bool": { "filter": [ { "term": { "searchStr": "search2" } } ] } } }